rizalmf/RabbitBBQ/README.md

 # RabbitBBQ
-  Simple RabbitMQ reciever build in Java
+  Simple RabbitMQ reciever/publisher build in Java

 ## On Development